IG Business Account Music Not Available? Here’s Why (and What to Use)

 Music library browse screen titled “Great music for your videos” with recommended tracks and quick-pick categories like Top songs in Sound Collection.

-You can reach Sound Collection from common creation paths inside Instagram, including places you already use to add music.
+You can reach Sound Collection from common creation paths, including places you already use to add music to Instagram posts, Stories, Reels, and Ads.
 Meta also supports music in Ads Manager and states that the current ad music offering consists of royalty-free audio from Meta Sound Collection.
 That makes your organic workflow and your paid workflow easier to align.

 Sound Collection track list table with search and filters for genre, mood, duration, vocals, and tempo, plus an “Add to Favorites” button.